Archana10siva/Analyzing-Global-Metrics-with-MySQL-and-Pandas/Global-Metrics-Analysis-with-Pandas.md

-**Global-Metrics-Analysis-with-MySQL**
+**Global-Metrics-Analysis-with-Pandas**

 => Data Preview :

 - Viewing the entire dataset to understand the data.
-- Count : the number of rows to understand the data size.
+- Shape : the number of rows and columns to understand the data size.
+- Data type : Checked the data Types

 => Data Cleaning:

+- Missing value detection and handling
+- Data Type Conversion
-- Decimal Cleaning: Replaced commas with period.
+- Decimal Cleaning : Replaced commas with period.
-- Handling Missing Values: Converted empty strings to NULL.

-=> Data Type Conversion:

-- Converted appropriate columns to integer and float data types.

 #Feature Engineering: